best-hotels-in-chania

 Good to know: Only a handful of suites β€” book well ahead for summer.
 The harbor-front location means some noise from the waterfront restaurants below on summer evenings, though most guests consider this atmosphere rather than disturbance.

-Check prices for Domus Renier on Booking.com
+Check prices for Domus Renier on Booking.com, or compare options on Agoda.

 Serenissima Boutique Hotel